All guides

 Developing user personas based on JTBD

-- Develop personas that are centered around specific jobs and desired outcomes.
+• Develop personas that are centered around certain jobs and desired outcomes.

 Integrating Jobs-to-be-Done into your user research practices is not just about adopting a new method.
-It’s about fundamentally changing how you understand and serve your customers.
+It's about fundamentally changing how your team understands and serves the customers.
 Here are some things to keep in mind:

 Start small, scale gradually

-Begin with a pilot project to demonstrate the impact of JTBD.
-Once you see the benefits, expand its application across different projects and departments.
+Begin with a pilot project to demonstrate the impact of jobs-to-be-done.
+Once your team recognizes the potential benefits, expand its application across different projects and departments.

 Educate and evangelize

-Invest in educating your team and stakeholders about the principles and benefits of JTBD.
+Invest in educating your team and stakeholders about the principles and benefits of jobs-to-be-done.
 Use workshops, presentations, and success stories to build enthusiasm and buy-in.
-Sharing the same mindset across product team members will help establish speaking a common language and approach to serving your customers.
+Sharing the same mindset across product team members will help establish speaking a common language and approach to better serving the users.

-In the long term, nourish a culture where empathy and curiosity drive your user research efforts.
-The more genuinely interested your team is in understanding user needs, the more effective your JTBD implementation will be.
+In the long term, nourish a culture where empathy and curiosity drive the user research efforts.
+The more genuinely interested your team is in understanding user needs, the more effective your jobs-to-be-done implementation will be.

 Leverage available tools and resources